Photo: project sponsor Jülich

 Several speakers highlighted the huge potential that solar heat has for the energy transition.

 However, market figures from BSW Solar show the opposite trend.
-The new collector area installed each year is insufficient to compensate for the collectors decommissioned due to age.
+The new collector area installed each year is not sufficient to compensate for the collectors that have been decommissioned due to age.
 This means that the total collector area in operation in Germany is decreasing instead of increasing.

 “The discussions about the national subsidy scheme for efficient Buildings (BEG) have unsettled homeowners and paradoxically have given gas boilers a boost”, complained Juliane Hinsch from the German association BSW Solar.
 “Research, industry and politics must work together to develop growth opportunities for solar heat solutions.”